Step 15: Deploy to run402

 Wait for "status": "READY" before sharing the URL.

-Give your app a memorable URL like https://myapp.run402.com instead of the raw deployment URL.
+By default, claim a subdomain so the app has a memorable URL like https://myapp.run402.com instead of the raw deployment URL.

 Content-Type: application/json